-2.1.
-The phase field method
+2.1 The Phase Field Method

 Phase field methods are a particular class of diffuse-interface models that have been used successfully in the study of critical phenomena but have not been used much for fluid interfaces.
-In a phase field method, it is assumed that the state of the system at any given time can be described by an order parameter $\phi$ which is a function of the position vector.
-For example, in the case of an isothermal binary fluid $\phi$ is the relative concentration of the two components.
-A free energy can be defined for times when the system is not in equilibrium [10], and this free energy can be written as a functional of $\phi$ :
+In a phase field method, it is assumed that the state of the system at any given time can be described by an order parameter φ which is a function of the position vector.
+For example, in the case of an isothermal binary fluid φ is the relative concentration of the two components.
+A free energy can be defined for times when the system is not in equilibrium [10], and this free energy can be written as a functional of φ :